Nonprofit, Small Business, & Commercial Tenant

 For developers interested in financing residential solar leases/solar power purchase agreements, applications continue to be accepted on an ongoing basis.
 These applications are excluded from the one application limit described above.

-WHAT IS GEM$?
-The Green Energy Money $aver (GEM$) On-Bill Financing Program offers an innovative financing option for nonprofits, small businesses and commercial tenants seeking to install energy improvements to reduce their utility costs.
-GEM$ features:
+The Green Energy Money $aver (GEM$) On-Bill Financing Program offers an innovative financing option for nonprofits, small businesses, rural health centers and commercial tenants seeking to install energy improvements to reduce their utility costs.

 • Immediate bill savings